mathewgomas-alfred/mathewgomas.io/general_concepts/colors/profiling_and_callibration.rst

 .. note::

-    If you don't have software packaged with your colorimeter, or are unhappy with the results, we recommend `Argyllcms <http://www.argyllcms.com/>`_
+    If you don't have software packaged with your colorimeter, or are unhappy with the results, we recommend `ArgyllCMS <https://www.argyllcms.com/>`_.

 The little camera then measures what the brightest red, green, blue, white and black are like on your screen using a predefined white as base.
 It also measures how gray the color gray is.